 Roller-Reefing technology

-Another strength of Roller-Reefing devices is, that launching a large solar sail is made possible through splitting it into several sail foil panels furled onto sail foil rolls which
+Another strength of Roller-Reefing devices is, that launching or deploying a large solar sail or large solar cell array is made possible and easy through splitting it into several sail foil panels furled onto sail foil rolls which

 are just mounted to their roll holder brackets on the outer rim of the spacecraft structure.